jock-dalby/reactCodecademy/notes.md

 It's easy to forget about this rule, and end up with errors that are tough to diagnose.

-If you notice that a JSX expression has multiple outer elements, the solution is usually simple: wrap the JSX expression in a <div></div>.
+If you notice that a JSX expression has multiple outer elements, the solution is usually simple: wrap the JSX expression in a div.

 ---- Rendering JSX ------